 - 88. In addition to its engagement on behalf of RACQ Insurance, Water Technology has been engaged by or on behalf of a number of parties, including other insurers that have received claims relating to the Queensland Floods.
-Given the unique skills possessed by hydrologists and the scale of the Queensland Floods, the majority of hydrologists undertaking work in relation to the Queensland Floods are in a similar position to Water Technology, simultaneously undertaking work for more than one client. - By Given that each of Water Technology's clients has different requirements and expectations, Water Technology's (and other hydrologists') resources have been under a significant amount of pressure.
+Given the unique skills possessed by hydrologists and the scale of the Queensland Floods, the majority of hydrologists undertaking work in relation to the Queensland Floods are in a similar position to Water Technology, simultaneously undertaking work for more than one client. - 89.
+Given that each of Water Technology's clients has different requirements and expectations, of pressure.
 This pressure on resources has been exacerbated by the volume and geographic spread of properties that Water Technology has been required to consider.